Mosiddiq1/Application-Workflow-SQL-Analysis-Project/README.md

 ## Executive Summary

 This analysis evaluated an end-to-end application processing workflow to identify operational bottlenecks, payment risks, and performance drivers.
+The findings show that while the majority of applications are successfully completed and paid, a significant proportion remain outstanding, creating operational and financial risk.
+Processing delays are not primarily driven by payment status or applicant geography, but by application type, with restoration workflows consistently taking over twice as long as standard registrations.

 ## Business Questions